Workshop 2026

 If you have a breakthrough concept, a lab-scale prototype, or a commercial pilot, we want to hear from you!

-Abstracts should be maximum 350 words outlining your work, technology, or business case, including:
+Abstracts should be a maximum of 350 words outlining your work, technology, solution, or business case, and should include:

 • Potential market impact and sustainability benefits.